oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/3rd-party-databases/ms-sql-always-on-solution-description/README.md

-# MSSQL Server Resources
+# MS SQL Server Resources Solution Description

 In this folder, we are making available several useful resources that can be used when deploying, using or configuring MS SQL Server.

-## Content Folders

-Currently, we have the following content:

-### MS SQL always on
+Reviewed: 05.04.2024

+# When to use this asset?

 Content material to be used for MS SQL Always ON solution on OCI.

+# How to use this asset?

+Reuse the document in the files folder.
+Amend for your workload.

 # License